 Poetry from A to Z

 .
-New York: Simon and Schuster Childrden's Publishing Division, 1994.
-An anthology of seventy poems by such poets as: X. J. Kennedy, Gwendolyn Brooks, Eve Merriam and others.
+New York: Simon and Schuster Children's Publishing Division, 1994.
+An anthology/writing guide by poets such as X. J. Kennedy, Gwendolyn Brooks and Eve Merriam among others.

 .
 New York: Workman Publishing, 1998.
 This book contains ideas for teachers to use in the classroom and comes with a magnetic board that can be used to create poetry.

 New York: Random House, Inc., 1973.
 This book contains examples of poetry by authors such as Black, Donne, Stevens and others as models that can be used when helping children write their own poetry.